ppavan108/learningGuice/BindingAnnotations.md

 ### Binding Annotations
 Occasionally you'll want multiple bindings for a same type.
-For example, you might want both a !PayPal credit card processor and a Google Checkout processor.
+For example, you might want both a PayPal credit card processor and a Google Checkout processor.
 To enable this, bindings support an optional *binding annotation*.
 The annotation and type together uniquely identify a binding.
 This pair is called a *key*.

 Defining a binding annotation requires two lines of code plus several imports.
 Put this in its own `.java` file or inside the type that it annotates.
 ```java